tc39/proposal-measure/README.md

 * The need to represent and manipulate compound units, such as velocity expressed in kilometers per hour or density expressed in unit of mass per unit of volume

-We propose to create a new object for representing measurements, for producing formatted string representations of measurements, and for converting measurements between scales.

 * The need to keep track of the precision of measured values.
 A measurement value represented with a large number of significant figures can imply that the measurements themselves are more precise than the apparatus used to take the measurement can support.

 * The need to represent currency values.
 Often users will want to keep track of money values together with the currency in which those values are denominated.